Easiest Way To Clean a Bathtub Using Vinegar, Baking Soda, and Soap

 Many commercial cleaners are abrasive, which can damage delicate surfaces, particularly acrylic bathtubs.

-Besides, why waste money on something when you already have the cleaning ingredients in your pantry?
+Besides, why waste money on a new cleaning product when you already have the cleaning ingredients in your pantry?

 Baking soda: a mild abrasive